Chasing Sheep Is Best Left to Shepherds: In popular culture

 An excerpt from the piece was used in a 2002 British TV advertisement for Walkers Crisps, featuring Victoria Beckham and Gary Lineker.

 The melody line of the piece is quoted by the Pet Shop Boys on the track Love Is a Bourgeois Construct from their 2013 album Electric.

+The intro to the melody was used on the Daft Punk song Veridis Quo, from the album Discovery.

 It was the wake-up call music on Flight Day 8 of NASA mission STS-111.

 The song is prominently played for the ending credits of the 2015 French film Marguerite.

 In the UK, it was often used to open historical features on the BBC current affairs television programme Daily Politics.

 The theme was used as an introduction to the band Vampire Weekend at an October 2019 concert at Red Rocks in Morrison, Colorado.